jroets/simple-location-tracker-poc/README.md

 # simple-location-tracker-poc

+## Overview
 A POC using Ionic/Angular &amp; Capacitor to demonstrate use of a Geolocation Watcher to display real-time latitude and longitude.

 This is a standard Capactor app built on a foundation of Ionic UI components and Angular.
-See Capacitor docs for how to run and build.
+See [Capacitor docs](https://ionicframework.com/docs/cli/commands/build) for how to run and build.

-The app uses the Capacitor Geolocation Plugin.

-Some details of what this POC technically demonstrates:
+## What this POC technically demonstrates
 * The app is based off of the Ionic Tabs starter template.
 * The display of latitude/longitude is encapsulated in its own custom UI component.
   * With a very light template.